aperkins19/NLLAB_OT2_PURE/OD600_OT2/README.md

 The section ends with dispensing 300ul of LB into wells H11 & H12 to serve as blanks.

-### Inoculum Compilation

 **Feel free to remove the OD600 plate for measurement at this point (instructions below).**

-After plating the diluted OD600 samples, the protocol progresses to the Main Master Culture Inoculum Compilation.
-The purpose is to take 55ul of each culture (Except EFTu which is 1675 ul) and compile them into one tube ready for adding straight to the culture.

-* It then transfers 1675 ul of EFTu from A1 to C1 in multiple steps.
-* The robot takes 55ul from each culture in a "multi-aspirate" step (figure below) and dispenses them into a clean 15ml Falcon in C1 of the Tube Rack.

-**Feel free to remove the compiled Inoculum for starting the main culture at this point.**